VihanG1423/DE3_maestroMotion/README.md

-# DE3_maestroMotion
+# Hand landmark and guesture recognition with UDP server

 Simple handlandmark detection and gesture recognition using mediapipe in python

 Also sets up a UDP server that you can get the data from

-For a universit project
+For a university project.

 ### Before running: